pydevsg/meetify/README.md

 - [ExpressJS]() : Routing & middleware framework
 - MongoDB ( [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) ) : For database management system

+- Ngrok[https://ngrok.com/] : For real-time use of local servers to the Internet

 ## Video Calling:
 This project doesn't use any external plugins for video calling.
 Instead, it uses APIs provided by WebRTC standard.
  - A STUN server is used to get public IP address